FinTradeBench: A Financial Reasoning Benchmark for LLMs: FinTradeBench: Benchmark Design

-\myNum{3b}\smartparagraph{Phase 2: Evaluation and Calibration.} Following \citet{liang2022holistic}, we ask a financial expert and an independent LLM to evaluate the self-filtered response and then align their evaluation as follows: \myNum{i} \smartparagraph{Human Evaluation.} Domain experts evaluate self-filtered responses $\{a_m^{\star}\}$ across all models on a 5-point Likert scale for four criteria: factual and numerical accuracy, completeness, relevance, and clarity.
-Evaluation is performed double-blind to prevent rater bias \citep{zheng2023judging}.
-These human judgments serve as the gold standard against which the automated judge is calibrated. \myNum{ii} \smartparagraph{LLM-as-a-Judge Evaluation.} We evaluate each question $Q$, self-selected response, $a_m^{\star}$, and numerical audit summary by giving a structured rubric mirroring human criteria to \emph{Claude Sonnet 4.5} \citep{anthropic2025claude} which acts as an independent LLM judge that is distinct from all generator models.
-This separation of generator and evaluator mitigates known self-preference biases in LLM-judge systems~\citep{chen2024llmasjudge,ye2025justice, ye2024justice,zheng2023judging}.
-We measure Human-LLM-judge-alignment via mean absolute error (MAE) per model and aggregate across models to assess inter-rater consistency \citep{hossain2025llmmeta}; see \S\ref{app:metrics:construction}.
-We achieve human-LLM alignment through prompt engineering (see \S\ref{app:evaluation_prompts}) on our seed set of 150 questions.
-Each of them were annotated with \emph{golden indicators}; see sample question in Table \ref{tab:golden_answers_box}.
+\myNum{3b}\smartparagraph{Phase 2: Evaluation and Calibration.} Following \citep{liang2022holistic}, we ask a financial expert and an independent LLM to evaluate the self-filtered response and then align their evaluation as follows: \myNum{i} \smartparagraph{Human Evaluation.} To obtain a gold-standard reference, a domain expert with extensive experience in financial analysis and portfolio research evaluates the self-selected responses $\{a_m^{\star}\}$ on a 5-point Likert scale across four criteria: factual and numerical accuracy, completeness, relevance, and clarity.
+Evaluation is performed in a double-blind setting with anonymized model outputs to reduce rater bias \citep{zheng2023judging}. \myNum{ii} \smartparagraph{LLM-as-a-Judge Evaluation.} We employ an external proprietary model $J$ (Claude Sonnet 4.5) as an independent evaluator, deliberately distinct from all response-generating models to mitigate self-preference bias~\citep{chen2024llmasjudge,ye2025justice,zheng2023judging}.
+For each question $Q$, $J$ receives the self-selected response $a_m^{\star}$ alongside the numerical audit summary, and produces structured rubric-based scores aligned with human evaluation criteria.
+Human–LLM judge alignment is quantified via mean absolute error (MAE) computed per model and aggregated across models to assess inter-rater consistency~ \citep{hossain2025llmmeta}; see \S\ref{app:metrics:construction}.
+Alignment is achieved through iterative prompt engineering (see \S\ref{app:evaluation_prompts}) on our seed set of 150 questions; see sample question in Table \ref{tab:golden_answers_box}.
+Upon convergence of human and LLM grading scores, all 150 annotations undergo a secondary review by a domain expert in financial mathematics to identify systematic grading discrepancies — particularly for question types that may be underrepresented in the seed set and thus not captured by aggregate numerical measures.
+This expert screening serves as a final quality-control gate, yielding a validated golden subset and a calibrated LLM judge.

-\myNum{3c} \smartparagraph{Phase 3: Scaling.} In this phase, we generate scaled versions of seed questions using companies in NASDAQ 100 spanning 2015-2025 data.
-As in Phase 1 of \S\ref{subsec:phase1}, we use the same pipeline to generate and filter responses.
-Finally, using the human aligned LLM judge (MAE${<10\%}$,see \S\ref{app:judge-alignment}), we evaluate these responses, scaling the benchmark to 1,400 historically grounded financial reasoning questions \citep{kiela2021dynabench}.